wso2-attic/choreo-cli/spec/README.md

 ## High level objects (nouns/groups)

 `auth` - Choreo auth is the command group that deals with user authentication to Choreo via the CLI.
-The associated verbs are: `login, revoke, print-access-token, ...`
+The associated verbs are: `login, connect, revoke, print-access-token, ...`

 `application, app` - Choreo app is a placeholder.
 At minimum this represent some code that can be deployed as one unit (service.bal/service.java/service.js).
 In a real world situation, an app is a composite. (e.g. App = front end component + backend component + ..)
 In such a situation, a single app has multiple deployable units.
 The application is associated with verbs like: `create, describe, ...`